-While a stand-alone master’s degree in psychology is not required, some people choose to get a Master of Arts (MA) or Master of Science (MS) degree, while others choose to enter directly into a doctoral program.
-The focus of an MA degree is usually on psychological theory and application, while an MS degree often has more of an emphasis on quantitative coursework, data collection, and analysis.
-Stand-alone master’s degrees typically require one to two years of full-time study and are designed for students who plan to pursue work in fields not requiring a PhD or PsyD.
-Other master’s degree programs are specifically designed to transition into PhD or PsyD programs.
+While a stand-alone master’s degree in psychology is not required, some people choose to pursue one, while others choose to enter directly into a doctoral program.
+Stand-alone master’s degrees in psychology typically require one to two years of full-time study (30-40 credit hours) and are designed for students who plan to pursue work in fields not requiring a doctoral degree.
+Other master’s degree programs are specifically designed to transition into doctoral programs.
 Choosing a university or college based on your career plans and intent is extremely important.
-Remember that an MA or MS is not sufficient to qualify as a licensed clinical psychologist in Arkansas; a PsyD or PhD must be earned to qualify for the licensing process.
+Remember that a master’s degree is not sufficient to qualify as a licensed clinical psychologist in Arkansas; a doctoral degree must be earned to qualify for the licensing process.

-Arkansas accepts both the Doctor of Psychology (PsyD) degree and Doctor of Philosophy (PhD) in psychology degree, earned from a university accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA).
-While both are acceptable, you can review the differences between the two doctoral degree types here.
-It usually takes from four to seven years to complete a doctoral program depending on your area of intent and whether your doctoral program includes a master’s degree.
-An APA- or CPA-approved, pre-doctoral 2,000-hour internship will need to be completed within one year and can begin after two years of graduate study.
-This internship will fulfill the pre-doctoral portion of the supervised professional experience requirement discussed further below.
+Arkansas accepts both the Doctor of Psychology (PsyD) degree and Doctor of Philosophy (PhD) in Psychology degree, earned from a university accredited by the American Psychological Association (APA) or Canadian Psychological Association (CPA).
+While both are adequate for licensure, you can review the differences between the two doctoral degree types here.
+It usually takes from four to seven years to complete a doctoral program depending on your area of intent and whether your program includes a master’s degree.
+An APA- or CPA-approved, pre-doctoral 2,000-hour internship will need to be completed within two years.
+This internship will fulfill the pre-doctoral portion of the supervised experience requirement discussed further below.
 At least 25% of this internship must be spent in direct contact with clients and must include at least two hours per week of face-to-face, individual supervision.

-1. Request and submit your application to the Board.
+3. Submit your request for an application packet to the Board.

-A completed Request for License Application Packet form must be submitted to the Arkansas Psychology Board administrative staff via mail.
-Following the $200 application fee payment (or a $50 deposit, with the remaining $150 to be paid when submitting the completed application), the Board will provide you with the approved application packet.
-The packet must contain proof of the attained doctoral degree, transcripts of your complete graduate curriculum (sent directly from your school’s registrar’s office), signed-off internship and supervised professional experience work (see Step 2), and three references from qualified psychologists who have detailed knowledge of your competence.
-You must keep copies of all documents that you have submitted to the Board.
+A completed Request for License Application Packet form must be submitted to the Board via email.
+Following the $200 application fee payment (or a $50 deposit, with the remaining $150 to be paid when submitting the completed application), the Board will provide you with the application packet.
+The initial application must contain proof of core doctoral-level courses being completed (or nearly completed, if you are in your last semester of studies) and proof of a 2,000-hour internship.
 First-time licensure applicants are required to apply for state and national criminal background checks from the Identification Bureau of the Arkansas State Police.
 You are responsible for paying the associated fees, which are $20 and $19.25, respectively.

-2. Complete one year of postdoctoral supervised professional experience (SPE) in your area of training.
+6. Complete one year of postdoctoral supervised experience.

-To qualify for full licensure in Arkansas, you must complete at least one year of postdoctoral supervised professional experience (SPE) in 50 40-hour work weeks for a total of 2,000 hours, in addition to your doctoral internship.
+To qualify for full licensure in Arkansas, you must complete at least one year of postdoctoral supervised experience in at least 50 40-hour work weeks for a total of 2,000 hours.
 You may not take longer than four years to complete your supervision requirement, and if you want to fulfill your supervision requirement part-time, it must be approved by the Board.
-Your supervisor must be a licensed psychologist who will file a supervision plan with the Board before working with you.
-The plan will be individualized to your academic intent which you will specify in the Statement of Intent form.
+Your supervisor must be a licensed psychologist who will file a Supervision Agreement and Plan with the Board before working with you.
+The plan will be individualized to your intended practice specified in your statement of intent.
 Both the supervisor’s and your signatures will be required to document all sessions, dates, time spent, and the nature of the contact with the supervisor using the Supervision Report form.
-Once you have finished your SPE, your supervisor will sign and document completion of the requirement, which will be filed with your application.
+Once you have finished your supervised experience, your supervisor will sign and document completion of the requirement, which will be filed with your application.

 Arkansas Licensure by Reciprocity

 There are several ways to attain licensure in Arkansas if your psychology degree was earned in another state or jurisdiction, as long as you have practiced for at least five years.
 Arkansas participates in the Association of State and Provincial Psychology Boards (ASPPB) Agreement of Reciprocity (AOR) program.
-All licensed psychologists in participating AOR jurisdictions, including Arkansas, Manitoba, and Ontario, are eligible for licensure in any other AOR jurisdiction.
+All licensed psychologists in participating AOR jurisdictions are eligible for licensure in any other AOR jurisdiction.
 In addition, if you are a licensed psychologist with a Certificate of Professional Qualification (CPQ) from the Association of State and Provincial Psychology Boards (ASPPB) or are certified with the National Register and have held a psychology license in another jurisdiction for at least five years, you will be considered to have met the requirements for licensure in Arkansas.
 Other mobility programs include options for military service members, veterans, and spouses who are licensed in other jurisdictions, and Senior Psychologist applicants, who have been licensed in another jurisdiction for 20 or more years.

-To begin the process, you must request an Agreement of Reciprocity, National Register, or CPQ application packet from the Arkansas Psychology Board and pay the application fee.
-You will need to submit a cover letter, statement of intent, three reference forms, and provide proof of your CPQ and of your license to practice in your former jurisdiction and any applicable qualifications (CPQ, etc.).
+To begin the process, you must submit a Request for License Application Packet form from the Board and pay the $200 application fee.
+You will need to submit a cover letter, statement of intent, three reference forms, and provide proof of your license to practice in your former jurisdiction and any applicable qualifications (CPQ, etc.).
 You will also need to submit to a state and national criminal background check.

-At least 20 hours of CE activity must be completed during each license renewal period, which starts July 1 and ends June 30 of each year.
-The Arkansas Psychology Board must approve all continuing education programs.
-Application for renewal is due on or before July 1 of each calendar year and costs $300.
-If the renewal application or license renewal fee is not received by then, you will be suspended for the length of time the fee and application are delinquent.
-Renewal applications won’t be considered if you haven’t supplied 40 hours of CE for the previous 24-month period.
+At least 20 hours of continuing education (CE) activity must be completed annually during the license renewal period, which starts on July 1 and ends on June 30 of each year.
+Attestation of completed CE and payment for renewal is due on or before July 1 of each calendar year and costs $300.
+If the renewal application or license renewal fee is not received by then, you will be suspended for the length of time the fee and application are delinquent, and will be subjected to a $100 late fee.
+Activities that count towards CE can be found in the Board Rules and Regulations document.

-The Bureau of Labor Statistics (BLS) reports that, as of May 2021, practicing psychologists in Arkansas earn a mean annual salary of $81,010.1 Clinical and counseling psychologists earned an average of $75,050, school psychologists earned $75,510 on average, and “all other” psychologists earned an average of $92,470.1 The average salary for postsecondary psychology teachers is $64,600.1 Projections Central predicts that Arkansas can expect 17.1% growth in the clinical, counseling and school psychology professions, 9% growth in “all other” psychology professions, and 14.9% growth in the postsecondary psychology teachers profession between 2016 and 2026.2 The average growth projected for the US as a whole is 14.2%, 10.3%, and 15.1% respectively, so growth in Arkansas is similar for psychologists in the rest of the US.2
+The Bureau of Labor Statistics (BLS) reports that, as of May 2021, practicing psychologists in Arkansas, excluding educators, earned a mean annual salary of $81,010.1 Clinical and counseling psychologists earned an average of $75,050, school psychologists earned $75,510 on average, and “all other” psychologists earned an average of $92,470.1 The average salary for postsecondary psychology teachers was $79,020 per year.1 Projections Central predicts that Arkansas can expect 11.4% growth in the clinical, counseling and school psychology professions, no growth in “all other” psychology professions, and 13% growth in the postsecondary psychology teachers profession between 2020 and 2030.2

 Frequently Asked Questions